Azizultra32/anchor-browser-pov/README.md

    - Uses CDP (`scripts/ensure-extension-state.mjs`) to flip Developer Mode **on** and toggle “Allow access to file URLs” for the unpacked extension before `chrome-devtools-mcp --stdio` starts.
    - Streams Chrome logs to `/tmp/chrome-mcp-browser.log` for later inspection.
 2. Use any MCP-capable client (Codex, Windsurf, etc.) to drive Chrome via DevTools.
+3. `npm run mcp:map` / `npm run mcp:plan`
+   - `mcp:map` navigates to the demo EHR, triggers the Ghost MAP flow via CDP, and prints the latest `DomMap` captured by the extension/agent.
+   - `mcp:plan` feeds the latest map into `/actions/plan` to return a deterministic `FillPlan`.
+Override the target URL/note by editing the script or passing args when calling `node mcp/anchor-server.mjs ...` directly.
-3. `npm run mcp:status` (or `node scripts/mcp-health-check.mjs`) at any time to confirm:
+4. `npm run mcp:status` (or `node scripts/mcp-health-check.mjs`) at any time to confirm:
    - DevTools endpoint responds
    - Developer Mode is still enabled
    - The unpacked extension is listed with no error badges and file-URL access
    - (Optional) The demo page injects `findCandidates`
-4. `npm run mcp:stop` stops both Chrome (for that profile/port) and the `chrome-devtools-mcp` helper, releasing the lock so the next session starts instantly.
+5. `npm run mcp:stop` stops both Chrome (for that profile/port) and the `chrome-devtools-mcp` helper, releasing the lock so the next session starts instantly.

 > Tip: `scripts/mcp-health-check.mjs --port=XXXX --extension=\"...\" --demo=file:///path` lets you validate other ports/domains too.